 In The Office of Environmental Sustainability at Plymouth State University we work closely with these diverse members of the campus community to meet our University goal to make Plymouth State University carbon neutral by the year 2050, and to improve our relationship with the environment as a whole.
 Our efforts are conducted in collaboration with faculty, staff, and students, and our project partners include the Office of Residential Life and Physical Plant, both of whom are strong supporters of sustainability.
 The work we do is grounded efforts to raise awareness and promote more sustainable practices on campus both in and outside of the workplace through behavior change and infrastructure improvement.
 Our goal is not only to make the campus more sustainable, but also to educate our faculty, staff, and students in ways to live more sustainably that will last a lifetime and extend far beyond campus.

 The Office of Environmental Sustainability (OES) is located in EcoHouse, and the work is conducted by the Director of OES and a number of student employees.
 Engaging students in experiential education through participation in campus sustainability efforts is one of the tenets used to guide the efforts of OES, and we are fortunate to work with many talented students.
-In the spring semester of 2013 Rebecca Webster, a graduate student in the Biology Program, is the Sustainability Fellows Coordinator, and student employees include Janelle Emerson as the Events Coordinator, Chris McCarthy as the Permaculture Coordinator, and Caitlyn Kearney as the Communications Coordinator for the OES.
-Justin Hurd, Keriann Ross, Patricia Manning, and Alison Savage work as sustainability fellows in OES, conducting outreach on sustainability issues in residence halls and across campus in collaboration with other offices on campus, including The Office of Residential Life.
-Lauren Comis and Kent Dunlevy are the student Eco House advisors in 2012-2013, and Steve Whitman and Brian Eisenhauer are co-directors of the EcoHouse project.
-Brian Eisenhauer has the pleasure of serving as the Director of the Office of Environmental Sustainability.
+In 2013-2014 the graduate assistant working in OES is Melissa Leszek, a graduate student in the Environmental Science and Policy Program, and student employees include Caitlyn Kearny as the Competitions Coordinator, and Justin Hurd, Patricia Manning, and Brandon Lehman and program coordinators who conducting outreach on sustainability issues in residence halls and across campus in collaboration with other departments and offices on campus.
+Steve Whitman and Brian Eisenhauer are co-directors of the EcoHouse project, and Brian Eisenhauer has the pleasure of serving as the Director of the Office of Environmental Sustainability.